btschwartz12/TextGPT/README.md

 ## ChatGPT Functionality

-This tool makes use of the [revChatGPT](https://github.com/acheong08/ChatGPT) open-source project to communicate with ChatGPT.
-Go check it out!
+The ChatGPT wrapper class, [GPT](src/GPT.py) was inspired by acheong08's [ChatGPT API](https://github.com/acheong08/ChatGPT).

-Everything that is used for the prompt, as well as the different modes, can be found in [src/prompts.py](src/prompts.py).
+Everything that is used for the prompt, as well as the different modes, can be found in [prompts](src/prompts.py).

-To see all of the availible modes from the command line, you can run:
+To see all of the available modes from the command line, you can run:

 ```bash
 $ WingmanGPT show-modes